 Small and Medium size businesses usually can’t afford an IT department with specialists in every technology field.
 So they hire an IT consulting company to come in and take care of the network.
 In the Seattle area we find that 85% of small and medium size businesses continue to see network failures even after hiring an IT Support company.
+I’ve found that there are 10 areas most Seattle business owners and even Seattle IT Consulting companies miss.
+These are the questions I start out with for my new clients.

 Question 1: Are your computers on an accounting life cycle?